vercel/next.js/examples/with-global-stylesheet-scoped/readme.md

 If someone can provide pull request to solve the issues below that would be really appreciated!

 1. Possible duplication of stylesheets as multiple components can import the same stylesheets
-2. Async nature of postcss makes it hard to do SSR properly
-3. Not supporting hot reloading atm
+2. Not supporting hot reloading atm